 What’s the Best Temperature to Set Your Thermostat to in the Summer?

-Find out the best temperature to set your thermostat to during the summer.
+Spoiler alert: If you want to save money, 78°F is the best temperature to set your thermostat to during the summer.

 When the heat waves of summer begin to roll in, you want a comfortable space to provide cooling relief.
 In order to keep your energy bill in check, it may take some trial and error before deciding the best temperature to set your thermostat in the summer.
 The U.S. Department of Energy (DOE) says in order to be energy-efficient while cooling your home appropriately, set the air conditioner to 78 degrees.